 Registrations for all OutWest Ranch Horse Shows open at 7:45am.
 Shows begin at 9am, starting with Grand Entry (all competitors are welcome), national anthem and prayer, immediately followed by Conformation classes.
 All competitors age 18 or younger may compete in the Youth class.
 Competitors age 19 and older must show in the Open class.

-The 2013 Ranch Horse Show Circuit awards will be presented at the last show of the season with belt buckles for the Open Champion and Open Reserve Champion, Youth Champion and Youth Reserve Champion.
-These awards are presented to the top riders who have accumulated points throughout the show series by competing in at least 5 events at each Horse Show they show in, including one cow class.
+2015 Ranch Horse Show Circuit awards will be presented at the last show of the season with belt buckles for the Open Champion and Open Reserve Champion, Youth Champion and Youth Reserve Champion.
+These awards are presented to the top horse-rider combination who have accumulated points throughout the show series by competing in at least 5 events per show, one must be a cow class, at three or more Horse Shows.

 Please read the Ranch Horse Show Rules and Class Descriptions below.

 Ranch Horse Conformation Mares -Designed to showcase the conformation necessary for a ranch horse to do the job under saddle.
 Horses are ridden into the ring for judging, one at a time, lined up, ground tied and stripped.
 After inspection, horses are re-saddled and may be led or ridden out of the ring.

 Ranch Horse Conformation Stallions & Geldings -Other specs same as above.